trustedanalytics-ng/platform-wiki/Platform-Maintenance/platform_maintenance_manual.md

 3.  ssh to Kubernetes master node.
 4. Set `scale deployment` to 0 using: `kubectl scale deployment --replicas=0 name-of-deployment`
 5. Go back to ceph-mon node and execute: `rbd resize --image image-name --size=value` - Value can have size suffix, for example: `1G` = `1024MB`
-6. Map the volume with rbd CLI: `rbd map image-name` - read mapped i.e.  `/dev/rbd0`
+6. Map the volume with the rbd CLI: `rbd map image-name` - read mapped i.e.  `/dev/rbd0`
 7. Resize the file system on the volume: `resize2fs /dev/rbd0`
 8. Revoke volume mapping: `rbd unmap /dev/rbd0`
 9. Set `scale application deployment` back to normal: `kubectl scale deployment --replicas=1 name-of-deployment`

 ### 2.3.
 Recovery procedure after Ceph cluster failure
 Ceph has no single point-of-failure and can service requests for data in a “degraded” mode.
 Ceph is generally self-reparing.
-However, when problems persist, monitoring OSDs, and placement groups will help you identify the problem.
+However, when problems persist, monitoring OSDs and placement groups will help you identify the problem.

 Refer to [Ceph documentation](http://docs.ceph.com/docs/jewel/cephfs/disaster-recovery/) for disaster recovery scenarios.